anzakupius/BashScript/README.md

 # BashScript
 This Script is for Dev Setup for Linux (Ubuntu 20.04).
 It automatic install a list of dev applications for Ubuntu by running the script as super user.
-It install the following by executing the script
+It install the following:-

                  Nodejs
 	         Git
 	         Velocity
 	         Visual Studio Code